Hong Kong Island: Demographics

-80.2% of Hong Kong Island's residents use Cantonese as their usual language, while 8% use English and 1.9% use Mandarin.
+As of 2021, 80.4% of Hong Kong Island's residents use Cantonese as their usual language, while 10.6% use English and 3.3% use Mandarin.
+2.8% of the residents use Chinese dialects other than Cantonese and Mandarin as their usual language and 2.9% use languages not listed above as their usual language.

-Transport
+Transportation

+Rail

-Seven of the MTR rapid transit system's eleven lines service Hong Kong Island.
-The Island line and South Island line run exclusively on Hong Kong Island, with the Island line serving the north shore at 17 stations, and the South Island line connecting four stations on Ap Lei Chau and in Wong Chuk Hang to the north shore at Admiralty station.
+Seven of the MTR rapid transit system's ten lines service Hong Kong Island.
+The Island line and South Island line run exclusively on the four districts of Hong Kong Island, with the Island line serving the north shore at 17 stations, and the South Island line connecting four stations on Ap Lei Chau and in Wong Chuk Hang to the north shore at Admiralty station.
 Five MTR lines – the Tsuen Wan line, the Tseung Kwan O line, the Tung Chung line, the Airport Express – connect the north shore with Kowloon and provide onward service to the New Territories, and the East Rail line which provides another cross-harbour connection upon its extension from Hung Hom station to Admiralty station.
 In future, the planned North Island line infrastructure project would extend both the Tung Chung line and the Tseung Kwan O line to connect them to each other, forming a route parallel to the middle section of the Island line.

 Two other rail systems, Hong Kong Tramways and the Peak Tram, also run exclusively on Hong Kong Island.
 The former runs mostly parallel to the Island line between Kennedy Town and Shau Kei Wan, with a loop linking Causeway Bay and Happy Valley; the latter is a funicular linking Central District to Victoria Peak.

+Maritime Transport

+Hong Kong Island has four ferry terminals, them being the Central Ferry Piers, North Point Ferry Pier, Sai Wan Ho Ferry Pier and Wan Chai Ferry Pier.
+Frequently ferry services are provided from these piers to the Kowloon Peninsula and the outlying islands.
+A departure terminal, the Hong Kong Macau Ferry Terminal is located in Sheung Wan to provide turbojet ferry services to Macau.

+A tourist sightseeing ferry service, branded as the "Water Taxi" is also offered.
+The ferry service travels in the Victoria Harbour to sightseeing attractions of Hong Kong, such as the Hong Kong Observation Wheel, International Financial Centre, Tsim Sha Tsui Promenade, West Kowloon Cultural District and Kai Tak Cruise Terminal.
+It has 4 drop off points.

+Public piers are also alongside the Victoria Harbour, such as the famous now-demolished Queen's Pier in Central and now-relocated Blake Pier in Stanley, which mainly provides passenger pick-up and drop-off services for small barges, yachts and sightseeing boats.
+Public piers are located mainly along the Victoria Harbour mainly in Causeway Bay, Central, Shau Kei Wan, Wan Chai, and also in Aberdeen, Ap Lei Chau and Stanley, places in the Southern District.

+Roads

+Major roads on Hong Kong Island include Connaught Road, Des Voeux Road, King's Road, Queen's Road.